paritytech/substrate-light-ui/README.md

 yarn build:extension
 ```

+Then install the extension

+- Chrome:
+  - go to `chrome://extensions/`
+  - ensure you have the Development flag set
+  - "Load unpacked" and point to `packages/extension-app/build`
+  - if developing, after making changes - refresh the extension
+- Firefox:
+  - go to `about:debugging#addons`
+  - check "Enable add-on debugging"
+  - click on "Load Temporary Add-on" and point to `packages/extension-app/build/manifest.json`
+  - if developing, after making changes - reload the extension

 ## Contributing

 We welcome any and all contributions whether it is in the form of raising an issue, filing a PR, or participating in the discussions.
 Please read the [Contributing Docs](CONTRIBUTING.md) first.